csplevuanh/levuanh/index.md

 I'm an incoming Ph.D. student in Computer Science at the University of Virginia, advised by [Prof. Ferdinando Fioretto](https://nandofioretto.github.io/) as part of the **Responsible AI for Science and Engineering (RAISE)** group.
 I am honored to be awarded the UVA CS Scholar fellowship to support my PhD studies.
 I earned my BSc in Mathematics from Beloit College.

-My research develops **constrained generative models for mechanical applications** - architectures and algorithms that embed geometric, physical, and behavioral constraints directly into the generative process.
-I build diffusion models, flow matching, and related frameworks where safety properties are guaranteed from the ground up.
-The goal is to make generative AI a trusted tool for mechanical engineering: systems that are inherently safe, physically realizable, and ready for deployment in robotics, materials design, automation, and control.
+My research develops **safe and constrained generative models** for science and engineering - building systems that learn how the physical world behaves and how to act within it, while *provably* respecting the laws of physics, safety envelopes, and engineering constraints.
+I work across four model classes: **physics-informed machine learning**, **world models**, **large action models**, and **world action models**, under a single principle - *constraints are first-class properties of the generative process, not post-hoc corrections*.

-I'm broadly interested in constrained generative modeling, embodied AI, and the integration of generative methods with cyber‑physical systems.
-I’m always happy to connect with researchers working on physics‑informed generative models, safety‑critical control, or trustworthy AI for engineering.
+I am broadly interested in constrained projection, responsible AI, and AI safety, with applications in robotics, materials design, and cyber-physical systems.
+I'm always happy to connect with researchers working on physics-informed generative models, safe embodied AI, or trustworthy foundation models for engineering.

 # Research

-Modern generative AI can produce remarkably realistic designs, motions, and control policies, yet it often ignores the hard physical and safety constraints that govern real‑world mechanical systems.
-Unconstrained models may synthesize structurally impossible materials, unsafe robot trajectories, or controllers that violate actuator limits - failures that are unacceptable in engineering practice.
+Modern generative and foundation models can produce remarkably realistic designs, dynamics, and action policies - yet they often ignore the hard physical and safety constraints that govern real-world systems.
+Unconstrained models may hallucinate impossible physics, propose unsafe robot behaviors, or generate action sequences that violate actuator limits.
+In engineering practice, these failures are unacceptable.

-My research treats physical and safety constraints as **first‑class design principles**.
-I build generative models whose compliance with mechanical laws and performance specifications is *provably guaranteed by construction*, not enforced through brittle post‑hoc filters.
+My research treats physical laws and safety specifications as **first-class design principles**.
+I build generative architectures whose compliance with physics and safety is *guaranteed by construction*, not enforced through brittle filtering.
+This program spans four model classes, each addressing a different layer of the gap between learned models and physical reality.

 ## Core Research Directions

-### 1. Safe‑by‑Design Constrained & Embodied Architectures
+### 1. Physics-Informed Machine Learning

-I develop generative models (diffusion, flow matching, autoregressive variants) where physical, geometric, and safety constraints are embedded directly into training and inference.
-This includes:

-- Designing physics‑informed latent spaces and constrained decoding mechanisms that provably satisfy invariance, monotonicity, energy conservation, and manufacturing limits.
-- Encoding embodiment constraints (robot kinematics, spatial compatibility, material interfaces) so that generated outputs are immediately executable in the physical world.
-- Integrating optimization layers and model‑based verification into the generative sampling process.

-The result is a family of embeddings that are **verifiable and physically grounded from the start**, eliminating the dangerous gap between a generated proposal and its real‑world feasibility.
+I design learning architectures that internalize physical laws - conservation principles, symmetries, PDE structure, and material constraints - as *hard* inductive biases rather than soft regularizers.
+This includes constrained projection layers, structure-preserving neural operators, and physics-informed latent spaces whose outputs are provably consistent with governing equations.
+The goal is to make physics a property of the *model*, not a property of the loss.

-### 2. Generation for Mechanical Systems
+### 2. World Models

-I apply constrained generative techniques to core problems in mechanical engineering:

-- **Robotics:** Synthesizing motion plans and control policies that strictly respect collision, torque, and velocity bounds — with certifiable safety envelopes.
-- **Materials Science:** Designing microstructures, composites, and metamaterials with targeted mechanical, thermal, or acoustic properties, while respecting manufacturability constraints.
-- **Automation & Control:** Generating feedback controllers and sequential decision strategies that remain within actuation limits, latency budgets, and dynamic feasibility regions.

-In each application, the generative model acts as a co‑designer that internalizes the physics, allowing engineers to explore large design spaces without violating critical constraints.
+I develop generative models of environment dynamics that are **physically grounded and safety-aware**.
+Rather than learning unconstrained latent dynamics, my world models embed invariances (energy, momentum, monotonicity), respect manifold structure, and expose certifiable safety envelopes.
+This makes them reliable substrates for downstream planning, control, and counterfactual reasoning in safety-critical settings.

-### 3. Bridging Generative AI and Physical Reality
+### 3. Large Action Models

-I investigate how constrained generative pipelines can become the intelligence backbone of **cyber‑physical systems**.
-This direction focuses on:

-- Coupling learned generative priors with classical model‑based control for real‑time, safe decision‑making.
-- Developing runtime constraint‑monitoring frameworks that verify generated plans before execution.
-- Building unified tools where generative AI assists in co‑designing hardware, software, and control policies under a single set of physical and safety requirements.

-The long‑term vision is a tightly integrated loop where generative models, physical simulators, and verification engines work together to accelerate innovation in mechanical engineering - safely and reliably.
+I investigate how to scale safe generative principles to **foundation models for sequential decision-making**.
+As large action models emerge as general-purpose policies across robotics, automation, and control, the central question is how to retain certifiable safety and constraint satisfaction at scale.
+I work on constrained decoding, optimization-layer integration, and verification-aware training schemes that turn large action models into *trustworthy* engineering agents rather than capable but uncertifiable ones.

+### 4. World Action Models

+I study how to *act* within learned worlds - coupling environment understanding with constrained action synthesis for embodied agents.
+My work focuses on action-conditioned generative models (diffusion policies, flow-matching controllers, autoregressive action transformers) that respect kinematic limits, collision constraints, and dynamic feasibility *at sampling time*.
+The expected result is embodied behavior that is immediately executable in the physical world, with safety guarantees baked into the generative process itself.

 ## Why This Matters

-Mechanical engineering is entering an era where AI‑driven design and autonomous operation are becoming a reality.
-Yet without built‑in constraints, generative models risk proposing solutions that are physically impossible or outright dangerous.
-My research provides the algorithmic foundations to turn generative AI into a **trusted engineering partner**: one that speaks the language of physics, respects safety limits, and empowers engineers to push the boundaries of what can be designed, built, and controlled.
+Science and engineering are entering an era where generative AI co-designs materials, drives robots, and closes the loop on cyber-physical systems.
+Without built-in constraints, these models risk proposing solutions that are physically impossible or outright dangerous.
+My research provides the algorithmic foundations to make generative AI a **trusted partner**: one that speaks the language of physics, respects safety limits, and empowers engineers and scientists to push what can be designed, simulated, and controlled - responsibly.

 # News

 - **[Aug.
-2026]** Starting my Ph.D. in Computer Science at the University of Virginia, focusing on physical generative models as part of the RAISE group!
+2026]** Starting my Ph.D. in Computer Science at the University of Virginia, focusing on safe and constrained generative models as part of the RAISE group!

 # Publications